Manderby/CML/code/CML/res/Readme.txt

 Please contact cml@manderc.com for requests, bugs, hints, clarification and similar things.
 Note that German is the preferred choice of correspondance but English is offered as a common language of inter-communication.
-Requests which can be answered by yourself with the given documentation will be answered with a reference to the documentation.

 If you consider incorporating CML into a bigger project and need (paid) help in engineering, feel free to contact.